-To achieve our ambition, we have set the objectives below that are the core aims of this Corporate and Strategic Equality Plan:
+To achieve our ambition, we have set the three objectives below that are the core aims of this Corporate and Strategic Equality Plan:

-- 1. We will improve people's awareness of services, and how to access them, so that they can make informed choices - 2.
-We will support good quality, sustainable employment, providing training opportunities, and pursuing real living wage employer accreditation - 3.
-We will work to tackle poverty and inequality to support the well-being of the people of Powys
+- 1. We will improve people's awareness of services, and how to access them, so that they can make informed choices. - 2.
+We will support good quality, sustainable, employment, providing training opportunities, and pursuing real living wage employer accreditation. - We will work to tackle poverty and inequality to support the well-being of the people of Powys.

-However, it is important to note that not all activities outlined in the Council form part of this Corporate and Strategic Equalities Plan.
-Some activities that will help us achieve our ambition and key aims are already underway, managed by different Council services, and will be improving continuously.
+However, it is important to note that not all activities outlined in the Council form part of this Corporate and Strategic Equality Plan.
+Some activities that will help us achieve our ambition and key aims are already underway, managed by different Council services, and these will be improving continuously.
 Some form part of our Integrated Business Planning process and others form part of the Council's Transformation Portfolio.

-How Do Our Well-being Objectives Support the Seven Well-being Goals for Wales?
+How do our well-being objectives support the seven Well-being Goals for Wales?